EXCCoin/exccwallet/rpc/documentation/api.md

 - `string private_key_wif`: The private key, encoded using WIF.

-- `bool rescan`: Whether or not to perform a blockchain rescan for the imported key.
+- `bool rescan`: Whether to perform a blockchain rescan for the imported key.

 **Response:** `ImportPrivateKeyResponse`